hydradatabase/docs/guides/key-performance-indicators-with-sigma.md

 Now we can configure Sigma to access our sample data in Hydra.

-1. As mentioned earlier, create a [trial account](https://www.sigmacomputing.com/free-trial).
+1. Start by creating a [trial account](https://www.sigmacomputing.com/free-trial), or logging in if you have already done so.

 2. Open your Admin Portal by selecting **Administration** in the user menu at the top right of your screen.